Approaches to displaying data protection information in Citizen Space

 Screen-shot of the same Citizen Space consultation showing the fact-bank opened, containing data protection information

-Provide information in a fact bank at the start of the survey AND include a required question to confirm active consent
+Provide information in a fact bank at the start of the activity AND include a required question to confirm active consent

 This organisation has taken a similar approach but with the addition of a required question to confirm that the respondent has read and agreed to the privacy statement.
-This is a foolproof way of making sure that it can't be missed or overlooked, since the respondent won't be able to progress further in the survey without selecting to say that they consent to the statement.
+This is a foolproof way of making sure that it can't be missed or overlooked, since the respondent won't be able to progress in the activity without indicating that they consent to the statement.

 Screen-shot of a Citizen Space consultation showing a fact-bank at the top of the first survey page that says Privacy statement, before the first question